On stability of self-similar blowup for mass supercritical NLS: Nonlinear stability in

-In this section, we turn to the finite-codimensional stability of self-similar blowup of \eqref{eqNLS}.
-More precisely, we will construct a Lipschitz manifold of initial data leading to the self-similar blowup plus a decaying perturbation in $\dot{H}^\sigma$.
+In this section, we turn to the nonlinear stability theory self-similar blowup of \eqref{eqNLS} in $\dot H^\sigma$.
+More precisely, we will construct a finite-codimensional Lipschitz manifold of initial data leading to the self-similar blowup plus a decaying perturbation in $\dot{H}^\sigma$, and show that this implies the asymptotic stability assuming mode stability Assumption \ref{assmodestab}.